spencermcarthur/circular-buffer/README.md

 #### `bin/ReaderWriterApp`
 - Can run this app to run the reader and writer in separate threads of the same process
 - Optionally takes any combination/ordering of command-line args `slow`/`fast` for reader/writer respectively
+- Stops when the writer detects an overwrite

 ### Benchmark
 The `WriterBenchmark` demonstrates the performance effects of different combinations of message sizes and buffer capacities.